 Give 24 hours advance notice or formal doctor's letter for excused absence or assignment extension.
 No other extensions or absences will be excused.
 Late assignments lose a half letter grade each day.
-NO LATE UNIT DISCUSSION POSTS WILL BE ACCEPTED.
+First half-grade is deducted on day of deadline for assignments turned in after class.
+NO LATE UNIT DISCUSSION POSTS OR NEWS REVIEWS WILL BE ACCEPTED.
 Consequently, do not wait until the last minute.